 People who are suitable for this job tends to like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Security Managers job description, Security Managers salary, Security Managers information, what is the job of a Security Manager like, pros and cons about Security Managers, colleges and universities for Security Managers, is Security Managers the right career for me, Quite Hard careers to get into, careers in Management
+Security Managers job description, Security Managers salary, Security Managers information, what is the job of a Security Manager like, pros and cons about Security Managers, colleges and universities for Security Managers, is Security Managers the right career for me, careers in Management